-- √ Medical evaluation
+- ✓ Medical evaluation

-- √ Cartilage defect size
+- ✓ Cartilage defect size

 - ✓ Cartilage defect characterization

-- √ Lesion (defect) and surrounding cartilage
+- ✓ Lesion (defect) and surrounding cartilage

 - ✓ Joint health

-- √ Knee stability
+- ✓ Knee stability

-On February 12, 2016, I performed a diagnostic arthroscopy to evaluate the status of Jane Doe's knee, which has been included with this prior authorization submission.
-A full thickness lesion (Outerbridge Grade III) was found on the patient's right lateral femoral condyle with an estimated size of 4 cm2 (2.2cm x 1.8cm)..
+On February 12, 2019, I performed a diagnostic arthroscopy to evaluate the status of Jane Doe's knee, which has been included with this prior authorization submission.
+A large, focal, full thickness lesion (Outerbridge Grade III) was found on the patient's right lateral femoral condyle with an estimated size of 4 cm2 (2.2cm x 1.8cm).
+The defect is discrete, single, and unipolar.
 The surrounding cartilage and menisci are normal with no signs of degeneration, inflammation, or osteoarthritis.
-The examination showed a stable and aligned knee.
+The examination showed normal joint alignment and joint space.
 The patient showed normal alignment with intact menisci and ligaments.